DeepMicroscopy/TCGA-BRCA-TumorArea-Coarse/README.md

 # TCGA-BRCA-TumorArea-Coarse
-Coaarse annotations of tumor areas from the TCGA-BRCA dataset
+This repository contains the code used to run the experiments on the coarse annotations of tumor areas from the TCGA-BRCA dataset.